openhumanoids/oh-distro/README.rst

 sudo ./install
 When prompted for how to install, choose "Log in with a MathWorks Account."

+Newer versions of Matlab are known to **not** play nicely with our code.

 Choose a "Typical" install and click next through the rest of the process.
 You will need to enter your Mathworks username and password during the install process, and you should see a single license that you can use for the install (this comes from a lookup of the activation key).
 You should have a functional MATLAB in /usr/local/MATLAB/R2014a/bin now.
 You can either add this directory to your PATH environment variable (e.g. in ~/.bashrc) or you can make a symlink in /usr/local/bin/ that points to the MATLAB binary - sudo ln -s /usr/local/MATLAB/R2014a/bin/matlab /usr/local/bin/matlab.
 If you put it in .bashrc, you'll need to source that file before matlab will be in your path (or, just start a new shell)

 After installing MATLAB, two of the symlinks for libraries need to be changed: